 Program LMI Endorsement Endorsed: All LMI Criteria Met X Endorsed: Some LMI Criteria Met Not LMI Endorsed

+Lindorsemeni

 Program LMI Endorsement Criteria

-Yes ⊻ Ν о П
+Yes ⊻ 1 Ν o 🗆

-Supply Gap: Comments: There are projected to be 838 annual job openings throughout Los Angeles and Orange counties for these fashion occupations, which is more than the 562 awards conferred by educational institutions .
+Supply Gap: Comments: There are projected to be 838 annual job openings throughout Lo Angeles and Orange counties for these fashion occupations, which is more than the 562 awards conferred by educational institutions .

-Yes ⊻ 1 Ν о П
+Yes ⊻ 1 No □

-Living Wage: (Entry-Level, 25 th) Comments: Nearly 63% have entry-level hourl • tions
+Living Wage: (Entry-Level, 25 th) Comments: Nearly 63% of annual job openings for these fashion occular have entry-level hourly wages above the OC living wage of \$20.63 • tions

-Yes ⊻ N o 🗆
+Yes ✓ о П

-Education: Education: Comments: Though the majority (63%) of annual openings for these occupation typically require a bachelor's degree, 25% to 28% of workers in the field have completed some college or an associate degree as their highest level of education.
+Education: Comments: Though the majority (63%) of annual openings for these occupations typically require a bachelor's degree, 25% to 28% of workers in the field have completed some college or an associate degree as their highest level of education. ld

-Emerging Occupation(s)
+Emerging Occ upation(s)

-Ye No 🗹
+Ye s 🗆 No ☑

-Co. mment ts: N/A
+Cor mment s: N/A